Medium Format vs Full Frame Cameras: Everything You Need To Know in 2025

 The main downside of full frame cameras is that they are not as portable as other types of cameras.
 They also tend to be heavier, which can make them difficult to carry around all day.

-Main Differences Between This Two Types Of Cameras
+Main Differences Between These Two Types Of Cameras

 Medium Format Cameras